Stibius/ImageMosaicMaker/README.md

 # Image Mosaic Maker

-Application for creating mosaics out of a large number of small images.
+Application for creating mosaics out of a large number of small images which together resemble some other image.

 ### External libraries: